Nolan Gorman Player Props: Cardinals vs. White Sox

-The St. Louis Cardinals, including Nolan Gorman (batting .226 in his past 10 games, with two doubles, two home runs, four walks and five RBI), battle starting pitcher Touki Toussaint and the Chicago White Sox at Guaranteed Rate Field, Saturday at 2:10 PM ET.
+The St. Louis Cardinals, including Nolan Gorman (batting .194 in his past 10 games, with two doubles, two home runs, four walks and five RBI), take on starting pitcher Lucas Giolito and the Chicago White Sox at Guaranteed Rate Field, Sunday at 2:10 PM ET.

-In his previous game he had a one-hit showing (1-for-5) against the White Sox.
+In his most recent game he had a hitless performance (0-for-4) against the White Sox.

 Nolan Gorman Game Info & Props vs. the White Sox